-If you have not taken a standardized achievement test in the past three years, include a signed note with a school stamp from an administrative staff person at your school indicating so.
+If you have not taken a standardized achievement test in the past three years, submit a signed note with a school stamp from an administrative staff person at your school indicating so.

 Option A - Existing Written Work

-Submit a piece of original written work that shows your own thought.
-This work should be one of which you are especially proud and which was completed since September 2015.
+Submit a piece of original written work that shows your own original thinking.
+This work should be one of which you are especially proud and which was completed since September 2019.
 While the work may have been done for a school assignment, it need not have been.
 The product you submit need not be in the same subject area to which you are applying.
-Examples of appropriate products include English essays, social studies reports, and science project write-ups.
-Examples of unacceptable products include drawings not accompanied by original writing, spelling tests, arithmetic exercises, fill-in-the-blank worksheets, and multiple choice tests.
+Examples of appropriate products include English essays, social studies reports, and poetry.
+(Poems must include a paragraph explaining the meaning behind the words.)
+Examples of unacceptable products include drawings not accompanied by original writing, spelling tests, arithmetic exercises, slideshow presentations, fill-in-the-blank worksheets, and multiple choice tests.
 While you may submit photos, videos, or drawings in support of your work, they may not be submitted in place of original writing.
-We cannot return your work, so please submit clear photocopies of your originals.
+We cannot return your work, so please do not mail in originals.

 Option B - Written Response to a Question

 Please write your own answer to the question listed for your grade level.
-Students currently in Kindergarten or Grade 1 may write their answers or dictate their answers to an older person.
+Students currently in Kindergarten may write their answers or dictate their answers to an older person.

 See Tuition & Payment > Financial Aid for complete information.